 The exact gestures vary between different device manufacturers, but to access them, go to “Settings -> Gestures,” then look for the flashlight feature and turn it on.

-On Motorola phones, the gesture to instantly turn your flashlight on is shaking your phone.
+On Motorola phones, the gesture to instantly turn your flashlight on is shaking your phone in a chopping motion (this helps prevent accidentally switching it on).
 On OnePlus, it’s drawing a “V” on your phone screen when it’s turned off.
 If you use a different phone, then the exact gesture may vary, but it’ll likely be just as quick!

 Turn on the Flashlight with the Volume Buttons